Day 1 - Arrive Hebrides

 Day 3 -Up South

 We head today to the beautiful islands of Benbecula, South Uist and Eriskay or as the locals say "up south".
-Today we look for wildlife, visit local craft places, ancient archaeology and follow in the footsteps of Binnie Prince Charlie who landed here in 1745.
+Today we look for wildlife, visit local craft places, and ancient archaeology and follow in the footsteps of Binnie Prince Charlie who landed here in 1745.
 There are plenty of stories to be told today and some of the most breathtaking views over the barra sound and along the beautiful west coast.

 Day 4 - Harris and Lewis